kirillApanasiuk/CleanningManagement/README.md

 # Welcome to NOUS
-#### Our vision is to enable consumers to satisfy their cleaning operations needs consciously, transparently and easily through technology.

 ## Introduction
 One of our core SaaS-Solutions aims to automate the way cleaning processes are organized.
-We build service oriented REST APIs which allow business customers to create cleaning plans and organize cleaning activities.
+We build service oriented REST APIs, which allow customers to create cleaning plans.

-As you continue reading the requirements of this exercise, we like to point out that you're confronted with a real-world scenario, as such we want you to treat this exercise as one.
+As you continue reading the requirements of this exercise, we like to point out that we expect you to treat this exercise as a real world exercise.
 You shall design your software, rest api, code, commits, tests, comments and treat any database design you end up using as you would do in your job.

-Your task is now to build a REST API, that allows the creation of a cleaning plans, assignment of cleaning activities to such a plan and subsequently the manipulation of those activities.
+Your task is to build a REST API, that allows the creation of a cleaning plans subsequently the manipulation of those.

 You have to figure out which http methods to use, how to configure the routes and how to store the data.

+You are expected to use asp.net core 5.0, entityframework core 5.0 and therefore store your data in a database.

 ## Cleaning Plan, Creation Endpoint
 This endpoint should allow clients to create a cleaning plan.